-Field experience prerequisites include completing all required coursework during year one (HLTH 602, HLTH 612, and HLTH 618,).
+Field experience prerequisites include completing all required coursework during year one of fall and winter semester (HLTH 610, HLTH 611, HLTH 614, HLTH 621, and HLTH 624).
 In addition to curricular requirements, students must select an appropriate field experience site and on-site mentor/preceptor.
 These tasks are completed under the direction of the MPH faculty advisor.
-Requirements to enroll in field experience are filled when a field experience proposal is approved, when all university approvals are granted, and enrollment in HLTH 688R is complete.
+Requirements to enroll in field experience are filled when a field experience proposal is approved, the Pre-Field Experience Self-Assessment is completed, when all university approvals are granted, and enrollment in HLTH 688R is complete.